MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

 The project lifecycle was marked by many small mistakes (and learnings).
 Most of the group members had little experience in GitHub.
-This resulted for example in diverting version branches, which needed to be solved continually using git merge and git rebase.
+This resulted in, e.g., diverting version branches, which needed to be solved, which would be solved by using merge and git rebase.
 As the project scope grew, compliance with good practice project structure was neglected.
-The project in its current state has many features, but has little in common with the initial cookiecutter template.
-However, features are working and this problem could be resolved somewhat fast.
+The project in its current state had many features, but had little in common with the initial cookiecutter template.
+However, features were working and this problem could be resolved somewhat fast.

 Initially, a lot of time was used on finding and understanding the nature of the data and how it was going to be processed.
 A significant amount of time was spent getting the different Python scripts inside of src/models running and making it fit to the processed data.
-As more features were introduced, such as logging and Wanddb, the experience was made that adding features often causes problems for others, highlighting the importance of best practice version control.
+As more features were introduced, such as logging and Wandb, it highlighted the importance of utlizing the practice of version control.

-Deploying the model to the cloud was another challenge.
+Another challenge was definitely to deploy the model to the cloud.
 This included: (1) understanding the GCS environment and navigating the GUI, (2) understanding the functionality and interconnection between the different services, (3) creating a deployable repository that supports the Google Cloud Services and finally (4) successfully deploying the model, while adhering to continous integration best practices.

 ### Question 27